awsdocs/amazon-appstream2-developer-guide/doc_source/managing-network.md

 For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/) and [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.

-## Home Folders and VPC Endpoints<a name="managing-network-vpce-iam-policy"></a>
+## Using Amazon S3 VPC Endpoints for Home Folders and Application Settings Persistence<a name="managing-network-vpce-iam-policy"></a>

-To support home folders and application settings persistence on a private network, AppStream 2\.0 needs access permissions to the VPC endpoint\.
-To enable AppStream 2\.0 access to your private Amazon S3 endpoint, attach a custom policy, as defined below, to your VPC endpoint for Amazon S3\.
+To support home folders and application settings persistence on a private network, AppStream 2\.0 needs access permissions to the Amazon S3 VPC endpoint\.
+To enable AppStream 2\.0 access to your private S3 endpoint, attach a custom policy, as defined below, to your VPC endpoint for Amazon S3\.
 For more information about private Amazon S3 endpoints, see [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) and [Endpoints for Amazon S3](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html) in the *Amazon VPC User Guide*\.

 ```
 {